 Thucydides’ Oblique Self-Definitions

-Leanna Boychenko, Assistant Professor, Loyola University, Chicago
+Leanna Boychenko, Associate Professor, Loyola University, Chicago

 Callimachus’ Book of Hymns: Poet, Narrator, Voice